Cloud Platform Engineer Jobs in USA with Visa Sponsorship

 Do Cloud Platform Engineer roles qualify as H-1B specialty occupations?

 Yes.
 Cloud Platform Engineer is well-established as a specialty occupation under USCIS standards.
 The role requires theoretical and practical application of highly specialized knowledge in computer science, information technology, or a closely related field.
-Employers filing H-1B petitions for this title face relatively low RFE rates compared to generalist IT roles, particularly when the job description emphasizes infrastructure architecture, Kubernetes, or cloud-native tooling rather than broad support functions.
+Employers filing H-1B visa petitions for this title face relatively low RFE rates compared to generalist IT roles, particularly when the job description emphasizes infrastructure architecture, Kubernetes, or cloud-native tooling rather than broad support functions.

 What degree do I need for an employer to sponsor my H-1B as a Cloud Platform Engineer?